 If the trust is designed as a “grantor trust”, the donor receives an income tax deduction in the year the trust is established equal to the actuarial value of the interest donated to charity.
 In addition, the donor is deemed to make a gift to the noncharitable beneficiaries equal to the actuarial value of their remainder interest on termination of the trust.
 The grantor pays the income tax on income accruing to the trust during its term.
 Assets transferred to a CLT are not included in the donor’s gross estate for estate tax purposes.

-To learn more about charitable giving and the options that may be right for you, please contact any of the Estate Planning and Probate attorneys at Helsell Fetterman.
+To learn more about charitable giving and the options that may be right for you, please contact any of the Estate Planning and Probate attorneys at Helsell Fetterman estate planning department.